Jerry-Master/IDAO_2022/Data/README.md

 * coordinates_train.csv: This file has a dataframe with the coordinates of each defect in the crystal for each crystal.
 Due to a problem in conversion, the data is as a `string` and not as `np.array` or a `list`.
 * coordinates_train_angles.csv: Since each crystal has 3 vertices, that represents a triangle, which has 3 angles.
 Therefore, it can be represented as 3 coordinates in angles which add up to 180 degrees.
 This files contains those coordinates in radians.

+## Kaggle

+The relevant data can also be found in Kaggle [here](https://www.kaggle.com/josepc/idao-2022), available to use with their kernels.
+There are several notebooks which can serve as a guide to use the data.